blukatdevelopment/UnchainedWorldsOld/gm_tools/modules/city_of_southhorn/gm_info.md

 17. (F)Guards will sell contraband discreetly.
 18. Some herbs can only be legally used by Inglewood forces.
 19. Many of the beast folk in town came after the Red Paw burned down Spice Town.
-20. A seagull feather in your hat is all you need to visit the bandit fortress.
+20. A seagull feather in your hat is all you need to visit the bandit camp.

 ```
 ################################################################################